 Ali received an AV Preeminent Rating from Martindale-Hubbell.
-She was selected as the Beasley Allen Lawyer of the Year for the Fraud Section in 2014 and 2015.
-Ali was named to the 2016 Super Lawyers "Rising Stars" list.
+She was selected as the Beasley Allen Lawyer of the Year for the Fraud Section in 2014 and 2015 and was named to the 2016 Super Lawyers "Rising Stars" list.

-Ali is originally from Kennesaw, Ga., where she worked for several Atlanta attorneys before moving to Montgomery, Ala., to start her law school career.
-She is married to Raymond James Hawthorne, Jr., of Montgomery, Ala.
-Ray is an attorney in private practice in Montgomery, Ala.
-Ray and Ali have a son named Jack Hawthorne and they are members of First United Methodist Church located in downtown Montgomery.
+Ali is originally from Kennesaw, Georgia, where she worked for several Atlanta attorneys before moving to Montgomery, Alabama, to start her law school career.
+She is married to Raymond James Hawthorne, Jr. Ray is an attorney in private practice in Montgomery.
+They have a son named Jack Hawthorne, and they are members of First United Methodist Church, located in downtown Montgomery.

 - Georgia (2010)

 - Georgia Supreme Court (2011)

 - U.S. District Court for the Northern District of Georgia (2011)

 - U.S. District Court for the Northern District of Alabama (2011)

 - U.S. District Court for the Middle District of Alabama (2011)